-Judy Bailer, RD, CNSC, LDN, is a Nutritionist who specializes in working with children who have liver disorders.
+Judy Bailer, RD, CSP, LDN, CNSC, is a nutritionist who specializes in working with children who have liver disorders.
 She works with the Biesecker Pediatric Liver Center and related clinical programs at Children's Hospital of Philadelphia.

 Selected Publications, Honors and Professional Activities